benders5e/benders5e/firebender.md

 When you reach 6th level, you can use flame jets to propel yourself through the air during your turn.
 Your speed when you fire-step equals your walking speed.
 You must end your turn on the ground.

 ### Fierce Fighter
 At 6th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the damage.
 You must use the new roll.
-This ability does not apply to additional damage dice beyond the "bending" die listed in the table (e.g. Colorful Flame damage).
+This ability does not apply to additional damage dice (e.g., the Colorful Flame damage) beyond the "bending" die listed in the table.

 <div style="height: 2em;">
 </div>